-A Guide to Hand Poke Versus Machine Tattoos: Process, After-Care and Experience
+A Guide to Hand-Poke Versus Machine Tattoos: Process, After-Care, and Experience

 A New Kind of Experience

-The first thing you’ll likely hear about hand poke tattoos is how much longer they take than machine.
+The first thing you’ll likely hear about hand-poke tattoos is how much longer they take than machine.
 Like hours longer.
-This can be chalked up to the tedious nature of having to individually poke every cell and how extravagant the design is, says Walton.
+This can be chalked up to the tedious nature of having to individually poke every cell, depending on how extravagant the design is, says Walton.

 But the time taken isn’t always a negative thing.
-Walton says, “Most clients describe the hand poke experience as quieter, less painful, and generally more chill.
+Walton says, “Most clients describe the hand-poke experience as quieter, less painful, and generally more chill.
 I keep the atmosphere in my room fairly peaceful compared to a lot of artists and that influences their perception as well.”

-The counterculture nature of hand poke is one of the reasons why people love them.
-Even Mai, who works under the cloak of professionalism, thinks it’s “unfortunate that the more side, underground form of tattooing is becoming so professionalized.”
+The counterculture nature of hand poke is one of the reasons people love them.
+Even Mai, who is indeed a professional, thinks it’s “unfortunate that the more side, underground form of tattooing is becoming so professionalized.”
 There’s something rebellious about getting a tattoo outside of what your parents, or grandparents, once saw as rebellious.
 And even if not for the rebel inside us all, hand poke is a new form of art that many people don’t want to see minimized (or crushed) under professional standards.

 The Choice of Craft

 When it comes to deciding if you want hand poke or machine, it’s time to think about what kind of tattoo you want.
-Each process offers different kinds of styles, strengths and challenges.
+Each process offers different kinds of styles, strengths, and challenges.
 Walton notes her style of tattooing “embraces small details, stipple shading, and natural content, which looks different when done by a machine.”

-However, she “typically turns down script, full-color and realism designs, because I know my coworkers who use a machine can do it better than I.” Hand poke and machine tattoos are less about ink insertion and more about varying styles.
+However, she “typically turns down script, full-color and realism designs, because I know my coworkers who use a machine can do it better than I.” Hand-poke and machine tattoos are less about ink insertion and more about varying styles.
 It’s not just underground versus mainstream, but thinking about what kind of art you want, and which type fits your vision better, too.
 After all, it is your body and it is going to be there permanently.

 MORE: A Head-to-Toe Body Piercing Guide: Prep, Aftercare, Pain, More

 There it is.
-A simple guide to the world of hand poke and machine tattoos.
+A simple guide to the world of hand-poke and machine tattoos.
 Either way you lean, you’ll at least know what’s in store.
-And as for the hand poke I was going to get from my friend, I think I’ll opt out, and go with an artist who definitely knows what they’re doing.
+And as for the hand poke I was going to get from my friend, I think I’ll opt out and go with an artist who definitely knows what they’re doing.